Inside the World of 'Vegansexualism' – the Vegans Who'll Only Date Other Vegans

 So far, so understandable.
 And as yet, the views of the people I'd spoken to were much the same as those interviewed in the original New Zealand study.

-The research—conducted by Dr. Annie Potts, the co-Director of the New Zealand Centre for Human-Animal Studies at the University of Canterbury—surveyed 157 vegans, 120 of whom were female.
+The research – conducted by Dr Annie Potts, Co-Director of the New Zealand Centre for Human-Animal Studies at the University of Canterbury – surveyed 157 vegans, 120 of whom were female.
 Sixty-three percent stated that, like Kirilee, they had (or would want) a partner who was also concerned for animals in the way they were.

-A study in the Czech Republic assessed the effect of red-meat consumption on body-odor attractiveness.
+A study in the Czech Republic assessed the effect of red meat consumption on body odour attractiveness.
 The conclusion?
-Those on a non-meat diet were "judged as significantly more attractive, more pleasant and less intense."
-So there you have it—in the same way a devout non-smoker might liken kissing a smoker to "making out with an ashtray," perhaps those dedicated to their dietary beliefs are just more sensitive to bodily odors than others.
+Those on a non-meat diet were "judged as significantly more attractive, more pleasant and less intense".
+So there you have it – in the same way a devout non-smoker might liken kissing a smoker to "pashing an ashtray", perhaps those dedicated to their dietary beliefs are just more sensitive to bodily odours than others.

 "We know that some members have met their partners at London Vegan Meetup," he said.
 "We've even held a few singles events, and know of at least four marriages that have resulted from people meeting at our events.
-But we're very keen to emphasize that it isn't a dating group: We don't want people to come to our events in order to hit on one another.
+But we're very keen to emphasise that it isn't a dating group: we don't want people to come to our events in order to hit on each other.
 So, last December, we launched the London Vegan Singles group on Facebook.
-That now has more than 500 members, with occasional 'single mingles,' and we've had a few success stories there, too."
+That now has over 500 members, with occasional 'single mingles', and we've had a few success stories there too."

 So it appears that while the number of vegans might have grown, there hasn't exactly been a huge surge of "vegansexuals".
 And perhaps that's unsurprising: after all, just because you don't want to eat meat, doesn't mean you have shut out anyone who does.